History of local government districts in Buckinghamshire: Non-metropolitan districts

 Milton Keynes Borough Council was made a unitary authority in 1997, making it independent from Buckinghamshire County Council.
 The other four districts were abolished in 2020 when the rest of the county was placed under the new Buckinghamshire Council unitary authority, which also replaced the county council.

+On 15 August 2022, Milton Keynes received letters patent, giving the borough the status of a city, allowing the council to change its name to Milton Keynes City Council.